The1andONLYdave/monitoring-stack/metrics/README.md

 Wait one minutes, when the alert fire a vertical red dotted lines will appear in grafana telegraf cpu dashboard <http://127.0.0.1:3000/dashboard/file/telegraf.json>

 ### Alertmanager

+**This section needs further works - Notification rules may not work!**

 Documentation: <https://prometheus.io/docs/alerting/alertmanager/>